Charari Sharief

 Charari Sharief (also spelled Charar-i-Sharief; /ur/, known as Tsrar-i-Sharif (/ks/ or /ks/) in Kashmiri is a town and a notified area committee in the Budgam district of Jammu and Kashmir, India.

 The Assembly constituency is one of the 90 constituencies in Jammu and Kashmir.
 The town was given the status of a block in January 2014.
 The town is divided into 10 wards.
 Each ward has a municipal councillor.
 The town's mohallas are: Talab-e-Kalan or Bada Talab, Trajibal, Court Road, Gulshan Abad, Nowhar, Baghi Noor U Din Nowhar, Jabl-e-Noor, Wazabagh, Alamdar colony, Zaloosa, and Kumar Mohalla.

-Charari Sharief is an important destination of Sufi pilgrimages, hosting an important shrine in Kashmir.
-It is situated approximately 28 km from Srinagar, en route to Yusmarg.
-The shrine is approximately 600 years old.
-It is popularly known as the resting place of "Sheikh Noor-ud-Din Wali".

 Geography

 Charari Sharief has an average elevation of 1933 m above mean sea level.

 Demographics

 As of the 2011 India census, the town had a total of 2098 households.
 Charari Sharief has an average literacy rate of 59%, slightly lower than the national average of 59.5%, with male literacy of 58% and female literacy of 38%.